Maybank current accounts

 What current accounts does Maybank offer?

-Maybank offers two range of deposit accounts – Conventional banking and Islamic Banking.
+Maybank offers two ranges of deposit accounts – Conventional banking and Islamic Banking.
 Find out which Maybank account best suits your needs:

 Maybank accounts come with varying features depending on the type of account involved.
 For instance, a Maybank iSAVvy Savings Account has features that differ from those offered by a Maybank SaveUp account.